Course on Classical and Modern Papers in Image Analysis

 - Choose a paper together with your supervisor.

-- Send an email to the sem-intern (at) cb.uu.se list stating when the session will be held, and which paper you chose.
-(Optionally, make a Doodle to find a time when as many as possible can participate.)
+- Send an email to the it-vi2 (at) lists.uu.se list stating when the session will be held, and which paper you chose.
+(Optionally, make a Doodle to find a time when as many as possible can participate and use the course Glip group to facilitate communication.)
 Attach a PDF copy of the paper to the email.

 - Update the schedule page with the relevant information.
 You can update the page by clicking on the "Edit this page" link in the rightmost column in the black bar at the bottom of the page.